 Power Monitoring

 The site requires mains power to operate the water pump(s) and MPC controller.
 The RTU requires DC power and is powered via dual 240VAC/24VDC power supplies equipped with backup batteries.
-These batteries also supply backup power to the communications device(s) (e.g. Trio radio), the pressure gauge(s), and flow meter (where a 24VDC flow transmitter is installed), and are sized to provide 24 hours backup power when new.
+These batteries also supply backup power to the communications device(s) (e.g. Trio radio), the pressure transmitter(s), and flow meter (where a 24VDC flow transmitter is installed), and are sized to provide 24 hours backup power when new.

 Note: Details for Elpro sites to be updated following commissioning of the Elpro site.